Angular-Dynamic-Hooks/Documentation/documentation/standalone-mode.md

 ): ProvidersScope
 ```

-This will return a scope with its own internal `parseHooks` method that makes use of the specified providers.
+This will return a scope with its own internal <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/standalone.ts#L158" target="_blank">`parse`</a> method that makes use of the specified providers.
 A simple example could look like this:

 ```ts
 import { createProviders } from 'ngx-dynamic-hooks';